TKovacs03/INST326-Project/README.md

         5. It calls the get_BMI funtion to create a new column (bmi) using pandas apply method.

-        6. It first prints the users body mass index records
+        6. It first prints users body mass index on records

         7. Then it uses seaborn to plot a colorful bar graph:  names on x-axis & bmi on y-axis.